SpatialReward: Bridging the Perception Gap in Online RL for Image Editing via Explicit Spatial Reasoning: Related Work

 \subsection{Instruction-Guided Image Editing and Alignment}

 Early instruction-following editing models relied primarily on Supervised Fine-Tuning (SFT) over synthetic datasets.
 Pioneers like InstructPix2Pix~\cite{brooks2023instructpix2pix} and MagicBrush~\cite{zhang2023magicbrush} demonstrated the efficacy of training diffusion models on paired data.
+Related generation and editing tasks also cover stylized handwritten text~\cite{wang2026learning}.
 Recent advances have integrated Multimodal LLMs (MLLMs) to enhance instruction understanding, as seen in MGIE~\cite{fu2023guiding} and OmniGen~\cite{wu2025omnigen2}.
 While effective, SFT-based methods tend to collapse to the mode of training data and often struggle with complex, compositional instructions.
 To address this, Reinforcement Learning (RL) has been introduced to align generative models with human preferences.
 Seminal works in text-to-image synthesis, such as ImageReward~\cite{xu2023imagereward} and DPOK~\cite{fan2023reinforcement}, utilized RLHF to improve aesthetic quality.
 More recently, algorithms like DDPO~\cite{black2023training} and D3PO~\cite{yang2024using} have enabled direct optimization of diffusion models.
 This paradigm is now extending to editing, with methods like Flow-GRPO~\cite{liu2025flow} and Dance-GRPO~\cite{xue2025dancegrpo} leveraging stochastic exploration to escape local optima.
-However, without a reliable, fine-grained reward model, even powerful optimizers are prone to reward hacking or suboptimal convergence.
+However, the efficacy of these alignment algorithms is fundamentally limited by the quality of the feedback signal; without a reliable, fine-grained reward model, even powerful optimizers are prone to reward hacking or suboptimal convergence.